MuzammalHussain6313/Hospital-Managment-Application/README.md

 •	Reports are downloaded montly, yearly and daily bases. <br/>

 4. API <br/>
-•	REST API end points for GET, POST, UPDATE, DELETE AND PATCH the entities. <br/>
+•	REST API end points for GET, POST, UPDATE, DELETE and PATCH the entities. <br/>
 •	Data is given in JSON formate and recieved in JSON.

 <p>Home.</p><br>